eliejerjees/hack-davidson-2026/README.md

 ### Speech
 - Voice command recording (`Start Recording`) with 3s/5s/8s duration
-- STT transcription via ElevenLabs, then runs same command pipeline
+- STT transcription via ElevenLabs, then runs the same command pipeline
 - `Speak after running a command` toggle (TTS)
 - `Speak last response` button
 - Optional voice ID override field

-If `ffmpeg` is missing, Speech tab shows a clear error and recording is disabled.
+If ffmpeg is not found at the configured path, Speech recording is disabled and an error is shown.

 ## Whitelisted Tools